optimagic-dev/optimagic/docs/source/explanation/implementation_of_constraints.md

 $$

-Typically, users implement such reparametrizations manually and write functions to convert between the parameters of interest and their reparametrized version.
-Estimagic does this for you, for a large number of constraints that are typically used in econometric applications.
+Typically, users implement such reparametrizations manually and write functions to convert between the parameters of interest and their reparametrized version. optimagic does this for you, for a large number of constraints that are typically used in econometric applications.

 For this approach to be efficient, it is crucial that the reparametrizations preserve desirable properties of the original problem.
 In particular, the mapping $g$ should be differentiable and if possible linear.
-Moreover, the dimensionality of $\tilde{x}$ should be chosen as small as possible.
-Estimagic only implements constraints that can be enforced with differentiable transformations and always achieves full dimensionality reduction.
+Moreover, the dimensionality of $\tilde{x}$ should be chosen as small as possible. optimagic only implements constraints that can be enforced with differentiable transformations and always achieves full dimensionality reduction.